Resource · Frameworks comparison

 Audience: Red teams, threat-intelligence practitioners, security engineers building detection rules.

 Enforcement layer: Threat model / detection.
-ATLAS informs what to detect; the enforcement infrastructure must be built separately.
+ATLAS informs what to detect.
+The enforcement infrastructure must be built separately.

 The Open Worldwide Application Security Project takes an engineer-first approach to AI security.
 Unlike NIST (governance process) and MITRE (adversary behavior), OWASP enumerates specific vulnerability classes at each layer of the AI stack and maps what must be defended against at each point.

-This coverage is the most prescriptive of the three frameworks.
+This is the most prescriptive of the three frameworks.
 OWASP names specific vulnerability classes, describes the attack pattern, and maps each risk to the enforcement layer where it must be addressed.

 Audience: Security engineers, architects, and platform teams building or governing AI applications and infrastructure.